openqbit-diy/MiniPQC/README.md

 •	RAIBOW
 •	CODECRYPT

-You can use the AES for encryption and decryption algorithm this can be used this algorithm supports future attacks and is considered one of the PQC (Post-Quantum Cryptography).
+You can use the AES and Hash (Sha512) for encryption and decryption algorithm this can be used this algorithm supports future attacks and is considered one of the PQC (Post-Quantum Cryptography) - Does not Requires using python, ony install extension and use direct in App Inventor, Kondular, or other system blockly.

 The extension AES para string:

-com.openqbit.OpenQbitAEStoString.aix (8.0 KB)
+com.openqbit.OpenQbitAEStoString.aix

 The extensions AES para file:

-com.openqbit.OpenQbitAESFileEncryption.aix (7.9 KB)
+com.openqbit.OpenQbitAESFileEncryption.aix

-com.openqbit.OpenQbitAESFileDecryption.aix (7.6 KB)
+com.openqbit.OpenQbitAESFileDecryption.aix

 You can use the Hash (Sha512 for Message and File) extension supports future attacks and is considered one of the PQC (Post-Quantum Cryptography).

+com.openqbit.OpenQbitStringHash.aix
+com.openqbit.OpenQbitFilegHash.aix

-The manuals are found in the "HandBooks" directory in the following languages ​​(Spanish and English).
+The user's guide are found in the "HandBooks" directory in the following languages ​​(Spanish and English).

 Extensions MiniPQC are found in the "Extensions" directory which are described in detail in the user manual.